 Sharpen Your Communication Skills

-After a stroke, your loved one may not be able to talk like he did before.
-He may think and hear clearly but have trouble communicating.
+After a stroke, your loved one may not be able to talk like they did before.
+They may think and hear clearly but have trouble communicating.

 When you talk, be clear and specific.
 You don't have to talk louder, but speaking slower may help.
 Always be direct and honest.